Keyboard shortcuts

 .await?;

 The connection URL determines which database driver to use.
-See Database Setup for connection URLs for each supported database.
+See Database Setup for more on model registration, connection URLs, and supported databases.

 Creating tables

-db.push_schema() creates all tables and indexes defined by your registered models.
-See Schema Management for more on managing your database schema.
+db.push_schema() creates all tables and indexes defined by your models.
+See Migrations and Schema Management for more on managing your database schema.